In a recent article for Aedit I answered all their questions on the relationship between diet and skin…

 100%.
 The 3 key dietary factors I ask my clients to consider are as follows:

 3. What types of food do you recommend to clients who are looking to minimize signs of skin aging (loss of firmness, dryness, pigmentation, etc)?

 I strongly recommend reducing the amount of processed food a client is consuming and increasing the amount of protein and vegetables and low sugar fruits they are eating.
 Improving gut health is also important as this can a) help reduce inflammation, and b) ensure we absorb the much-needed nutrients in our diet.

 To build a meal I recommend 20-30g of protein, 2-4 cups of vegetables (with a focus on leafy greens and brightly colored vegetables, and 1-2 tablespoons of healthy fats.

-Foods that confer specific skin benefits include grass fed beef, wild caught salmon (healthy fats and a, avocado, walnuts, sesame seeds, leafy green vegetables and probiotic rich foods such as yoghurt and sauerkraut (probiotic rich foods help gut health and minimize free radical damage).
-100% dark chocolate is also a great source of skin glow boosting phytonutrients too!
+Foods that confer specific skin benefits include grass-fed beef, wild-caught salmon (healthy fats such as avocado, walnuts, sesame seeds, leafy green vegetables, and probiotic-rich foods such as yogurt and sauerkraut (probiotic-rich foods help gut health and minimize free radical damage).
+100% dark chocolate is also a great source of skin glow-boosting phytonutrients too!

-I love to supplement with 10g of collagen powder a day, 100mg of liposomal Vitamin C and a high strength fish oil for my clients who are looking to slow down the aging of their skin.
+I love to supplement with 10g of collagen powder a day, 100mg of liposomal Vitamin C, and high-strength fish oil for my clients who are looking to slow down the aging of their skin.

 4. What types of food do you suggest clients avoid to keep their skin looking its best?